Uster Reformed Church: Church building and tower as of 1827

 The interior of the church is a transverse sermon hall with a large underground gallery and a marble baptismal font at the intersection of the aisles.
 At the tower wall a two-story pulpit was built, which was carried out in classical style.
-The church is enlighted by high arched windows.
+The church is enlightened by high arched windows.
 Corinthian pilasters and a friezed entablature dominate its interior, as well as three articulated ceiling stucco cartridges in classical design.

 Pipe organ

 The pipe organ and Steinway & Sons piano B-211 in the gallery were installed by Orgelbau Goll Luzern in 1963, and revised in 1984, 1997 and 2009.